The Effect of US Secondary Sanctions in Turkey

 Sanctions Turkey

-The Ukraine / Russia-related Sanctions program represents the implementation of multiple legal authorities.
+The Ukraine / Russia-related Sanctions program represents the implementation of multiple legal authorities in the US.
 Some of these authorities are in the form of an executive order issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
 These authorities are further codified by the U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC) in its regulations which are published in the Code of Federal Regulations (CFR).

 Legal Framework of for the Ukraine – Russia related Sanctions